 Let's assume we have the following regression model (full model, or unrestricted model), where we would like to know if it is more significant than its reduced form (restricted model).
 In other words, we are testing whether the restricted coefficients (or the effects of the restricted variables) are jointly non-significant (equal to zero) in the population:

-- is the dependent variable (also called the regressand, response variable, explained variable, or output variable);
+- – Dependent variable (also called the regressand, response variable, explained variable, or output variable);

 - is the independent variable (also called the regressor, explanatory variable, controlled variable, or input variable);